• Skip to primary navigation

 Potatoes have a bad reputation when it comes to weight loss and inflammation!
 But if cooked and served appropriately, potatoes are a healthy food that would be unfortunate not to add to your menu,

-• Potatoes are staple food to many worldwide, and while they get a bad reputation in weight loss programs, potatoes provide us with essential amino acids, minerals, vitamins, and phytochemicals.
+• Potatoes are a staple food to many worldwide, and while they get a bad reputation in weight loss programs, potatoes provide us with essential amino acids, minerals, vitamins, and phytochemicals.

 • Potatoes provide resistant starch that is beneficial to your gut microbiome.

-• Potatoes especially boiled, have a high level of satiety.
+• Potatoes, especially boiled, have a high level of satiety.

 • Potatoes are a good source of antioxidants like phenolic compounds, which have cancer and disease protection properties.